 Refrigeration and storage for make-ahead green bean casserole

-- As with all food, make sure the casserole dish is sealed tightly with foil or an airtight container prior to the fridge.
-This keeps smells and tastes out of the food as well as keeps it as fresh as possible.
+- As with all food, make sure the casserole dish is sealed tightly with foil or an airtight container before the fridge.
+This keeps smells and tastes out of the food and keeps it as fresh as possible.

 Cooking make-ahead green bean casserole